dokku/dokku/README.md

     $ cd ~/dokku
     $ git pull origin master
     $ sudo make install

-More frequently, the build step is updated.
-This is where the app "stack" lives and where buildpacks are supported.
-You can update this by running:

-    $ cd ~/dokku/buildstep
-    $ git pull origin master
-    $ sudo make build

 Nothing needs to be restarted.
 Changes will take effect on the next push / deployment.